 Property crimes accounted for 84% of all crimes in 2023, resulting in $280.5 billion in losses.
 As criminal tactics evolve and threats become more sophisticated, physical security is critical for protecting assets, people, and operations.

-What Is Physical Security?
+What is Physical Security?

-Effective physical security systems operate based on five fundamental principles, which are the five D’s of physical security:
+Effective physical security systems operate based on five fundamental principles, which we call the “Five D’s of Physical Security”:

 - Deterrence: Measures that discourage potential threats through visible security elements.